Ong-ZiKai/ID_Asg_1/README.md

 ## Technologies Used
+- JQuery
+ - Slick

 Languages used
 - HTML
 - CSS
 - Javascript
-- JQuery
-   - e

 ## Testing
-No testing done as of now
+Tested webpage in iphone 12 Pro to iphone 5 laptop

 ## Credits